Chapter 14 Summarizing Data

 14.3.2 Pretty tables

 Now we’ll want to make a pretty table.
-Despite the emphasis on visualizations in this book, tables are an underappreciated means to convey information.
+Despite the emphasis on visualizations in this book, tables are an under appreciated means to convey information.
 Often when you’re only plotting a handful of numbers, a table would better serve the reader.
 So don’t overlook this point of your report.
 If you’ve distilled hours of your work to a handful of numbers, you best serve them up on a silver platter.
+Below is an example of how you might format your table for publication.

 ft <- flextable(prettySumAtl)